-Announcements & Deadlines
+Announcements & Important Dates

 - Financial Wellness Event!
 The Globe and Mail journalists have been traveling across the country to talk to students about financial literacy and now they are coming to the Mount!
 Attend this session and learn more about debt, the job market, budgeting, and investing and saving.
 Join us for the great (and free) event on September 22 from 12:00 – 1:15 pm (location TBA)